The Harry S. Truman Research Institute for the Advancement of Peace

-The Harry S. Truman Research Institute for the Advancement of Peace (מכון טרומן) is a research institute at the Hebrew University of Jerusalem, located on its Mt.
-Scopus campus.
+The Harry S. Truman Research Institute for the Advancement of Peace (מכון טרומן) is a research institute at the Hebrew University of Jerusalem, located on its Mount Scopus campus.
 It was the first, and is the largest, research institute in Israel and the Middle East that studies advancing peace in the region.

 Goals

-At the Institute's initiation ceremony in July 1966, it was declared that the institute shall "become a center for studies dedicated to the pursuit of peace, which it is hoped will make a significant contribution to the fostering of international harmony and the advancement of cooperation between the peoples of the world".
+At the institute's initiation ceremony in July 1966, it was declared that the institute shall "become a center for studies dedicated to the pursuit of peace, which it is hoped will make a significant contribution to the fostering of international harmony and the advancement of cooperation between the peoples of the world".
 Today, the institute operates in two areas in relation to peace and conflict resolution: activities in the academic sphere and activities in the public sphere, serving as a platform for academic and public discourse and action in peace and conflict resolution.
 While the heart of the institute's research and activities relate to studying and exploring the Israeli-Arab conflict, Jerusalem and the Middle East, the Truman Institute also promotes research and thought about peace and conflict resolution in the rest of the world.
 It examines conflict and resolution processes from historical, cultural, psychological, political, and socio-economic perspectives.
 The institute has a doctoral and post-doctoral scholarship program, supports research projects conducted by senior researchers in Israel and abroad, as well as symposiums, workshops and meetings between individuals from a wide range of backgrounds, including scholars, statespersons, diplomats, students, journalists and activists.

 History

 The Truman Institute was founded in 1966 with the encouragement and support of 33rd US president Harry S. Truman, who was in office during the declaration of the establishment of the State of Israel by David Ben Gurion.
 President Harry Truman was the first international leader to recognize the state of Israel.
 The establishment of the institute took several years from its official founding in 1966 to the completion of the construction of its building in 1970.
-Dr. Eliyahu Eilat, who was the first Israeli ambassador to the United States (1948-1950), actively campaigned to advance the development of a research institute dedicated to peace at the Hebrew University after the end of his tenure as the president of the Hebrew University (1962-1968).
-The initiation ceremony for the Institute's building took place in May 1970.
+Dr. Eliyahu Eilat, who was the first Israeli ambassador to the United States (1948–1950), actively campaigned to advance the development of a research institute dedicated to peace at the Hebrew University after the end of his tenure as the president of the Hebrew University (1962–1968).
+The initiation ceremony for the institute's building took place in May 1970.
 The building was constructed next to Mt.
-Scopus campus' amphitheater and was among the first buildings to be constructed on the campus following the 1967 Six Day War and the university’s return to Mt.
+Scopus campus' amphitheater and was among the first buildings to be constructed on the campus following the 1967 Six Day War and the university's return to Mt.
 Scopus.